Fix 1: Run the Windows Update Troubleshooter

 After the scan completes, restart your PC and check if the issue occurs again.

-Resetting the Windows Update components is an effective way to fix issues related to system updates.
-So, if all else fails, you can use the following steps to reset Windows Update components as a last resort.
+Resetting the Windows Update components effectively fixes issues related to system updates.
+So, if all else fails, use the following steps to reset Windows Update components as a last resort.

-Step 1: Click the Windows search icon on the taskbar, type in powershell, and select Run as Administrator.
+Step 1: Click the search icon on the taskbar, type Windows powershell, and select Run as Administrator.

 net stop wuauserv